MaGrra/chess_ruby/README.md

     seriliaze the board
     Add option to continue previous game

-Computer player
+{omputer player
-    Choose random piece and move it somewhere
+    {Choose random piece and move it somewhere

 {A board with numeration